 Martin Cooper is a broadcaster, writer and academic.
 He’s worked as a reporter, newsreader, programme presenter, political host, and head of news for stations including BBC Radios York, Derby and Leicester.
 He’s also had spells as a production journalist at the BBC World Service, ITV Calendar News, Leeds, and BBC Look North TV in Leeds, as well as working as a freelance newsreader for commercial radio stations in the Yorkshire and East Midlands regions.

 Martin is a specialist in Brazilian culture – the subject of his PhD, speaks fluent Portuguese, and regularly visits the Amazon region of Brazil.
-He is a guitarist with the worship band at New Life Christian Centre in Wakefield, and studies guitar part-time under Jonny Flockton at the Leeds College of Music.
+He is a guitarist with the worship band at New Life Christian Centre in Wakefield, and studies guitar with Jonny Flockton at the Leeds College of Music.
 Martin also holds an adult bronze medal (with honours) in tap dancing.

 (1) Cooper, M. and Macaulay, K. (2015) ‘Contemporary Christian radio in Britain: A new genre on the national dial’ Radio Journal: International Studies in Broadcast and Audio Media , 13 (1-2), 2015, pp. 75-87.
 ISSN 1476-4504